 This is by far the most common thing I hear, and it usually comes from someone who has never experienced the work.
 Rolfing can feel great leaving you deeply relaxed often bordering dreamland.
 Some clients explain it as a “good hurt” or “hurts so good” where the discomfort is temporary and fleeting and suddenly tension dissipates, and you feel amazing.
 Because Rolfing works on the connective tissue, the work can seem deep as the free nerve endings in fascia are stimulated through slow strokes with varying levels of depth.
+There can be discomfort associated with this however the pressure, depth and pace can be modified to your tolerance.
 A Rolfing session is a collaborative experience where a Rolfer is observing and communicating with you throughout the session working in a way that will not over-excite the nervous system and induce pain.

 Myth #2: Rolfing® is a form of deep-tissue massage.